ryanhubert/fed-judge-data/README.md

 `QueryTools.py` provides a set of tools that are useful for querying `fjc_dict` and generating lists of judges meeting specific criteria.

 `NameFinder.py` contains a function `NameFinder` that takes a dictionary of first/middle/last names and an unstructured text string and finds names from the dictionary in the unstructured text.
 This function works in lieu of a part of speech (POS) tagger or named entity recognizer (NER), such as the Stanford NER (which is implemented in `nltk`).
-Indeed, unlike a POS tagger or NER, the `NameFinder` function leverages a predefined database of names and flexibly searches over unstructured text to find utterances of these names.
+Indeed, unlike a POS tagger or NER, the `NameFinder` function leverages a predefined database of names and flexibly searches over unstructured text to find utterances of these names. **Update 04/11/2018**: NameFinder v2 is now out.
+It has been completely re-written to dramatically improve performance.
+Speed tests demonstrate it is nearly twice as fast as v1.
+Additional options added to improve accuracy.
+See detailed notes in the script.

 ## For future versions